Cheffheid/job-application-tracker/README.md

 # My Job Application Tracker

-Just for funsies, because keeping track of all this stuff in a todo list is getting a little unwieldy.
+Just for funsies, because keeping track of all this stuff in a todo list is getting a little unwieldy and this will let me share this stuff a little more readily.

 ## TODO